profweiliu/design-resilient-communities/project.md

 - **Perspective Rendering** visualizing user experience and key design qualities (minimum 1)
 - **Matrix of Resilient Design Strategies** explicitly mapping recommendations to the community goals (template to be provided)

+*Note:* <br>
-*Note: the concept plan and the rendered final plan must include labels for presentation; however, an unlabeled version must also be submitted for documentation purposes.*
+*The concept plan and the rendered final plan must include labels for presentation; however, an unlabeled version must also be submitted for documentation purposes.* <br>
+*Projects that meet the expected standards of quality and completeness may be selected for inclusion in the final publication shared with community partners.*

 ## Evaluation Rubric Statement